(updated October 2014)

 The Home Page of our Web site opens with links leading to different sections.
 The INTERVIEW link opens pages with five original interviews accorded to us in 1999 by Professor Wladyslaw Bartoszewski, outstanding historian, author of numerous books and articles on World War II and modern history; prisoner of Auschwitz under the German occupation of Poland and later co-founder of 'Zegota' (the Council for Aid to Jews).
 In the interviews, he responds to several questions selected by members of our Foundation as representative of those most often asked.
 These questions reflect an insufficient knowledge of the history of Jews in Poland, which in turn often leads to mutual accusations.
 The interviews help clarify the most common misunderstandings and contribute to an honest dialogue.

-The NEW PUBLICATIONS link gives access to recently published articles.
+The PUBLICATIONS link gives access to many published articles.
 Other than some controversial, often aggressive articles, there is not much in North American publications on Jewish-Polish relations, nor on our shared cultural heritage.
 This being the case, we have decided to provide our readers with information on these topics, drawn from the press in Poland, a rich source for such material.
 We also go through English online newspapers and periodicals, from all over the world, in our effort to find articles which would be of interest to our readers.
-We publish on the average 12 to 16 recent articles monthly from the Polish and international press.

 We have divided our Web site into Polish and English sections.
 In Poland we collaborate, among others, with the editors of the Christian Culture Foundation www.Forum-znak.com.pl, the editors of WIEZ, who have given us permission to reprint the articles from THOU SHALT NOT KILL: Poles on Jedwabne, a special English edition of WIEZ, We also collaborate with the Judaica CENTRE OF JEWISH CULTURE in Krakow, the OTWARTA RZECZPOSPOLITA Association whose aim is to fight anti-Semitism and all other forms of xenophobia, NIGDY WIECEJ (Never Again), an organization established by Polish university students to promote multicultural understanding and education against racial and ethnic prejudices among the young.
 We are open to further collaboration with organizations that share our goals.